 Private healthcare in Algeria

 Private healthcare provision is steadily growing in Algeria and standards are generally higher than within the public domain.
-Due to local staff shortages, private clinics are often staffed by foreign medical professionals, and expats are more likely to encounter doctors who are able to speak English.
+Due to local staff shortages, private clinics are often staffed by foreign medical professionals, and expats are therefore more likely to encounter doctors who can speak English here.
+Hospitals and clinics often expect cash payments up front for treatments.

 Private health insurance in Algeria

-There is no existing private health insurance scheme within Algeria and expats should arrange comprehensive health insurance prior to their arrival in the country, especially if working in remote areas.
+There is no existing private health insurance scheme in Algeria.
+Expats should arrange comprehensive health insurance before their arrival in the country, especially if working in remote areas.
 This should include local emergency care and possible repatriation to a country with better health facilities.

 Pharmacies in Algeria

-Pharmacies are widely available in Algerian towns and cities and are a well-trusted source of medical advice.
-They are open daily during the week and then on weekends and evenings will be open in shifts.
+Pharmacies are widely available in Algerian towns and cities, and they're a well-trusted source of medical advice.
+They're open daily during the week, and in shifts on weekends and evenings.

-It may be difficult to get prescription drugs of good quality in Algeria, especially beyond Algiers, so new arrivals should try to bring medication for chronic medical conditions in large quantities.
+It is generally easy to get over-the-counter medicines in Algeria, but prescriptions may be difficult to fill.
+It may also be difficult to get prescription drugs of good quality in Algeria, especially beyond Algiers.
+New arrivals should try to bring medication for chronic medical conditions in large quantities.
 Expats should bring copies of prescriptions in case of immigration or customs queries over the importation of medication, and should also consider bringing French translations of medical documents.

 Health risks in Algeria